Active ingredient

 When taking Perizam you should not start taking any different medicines containing clobazam unless your doctor tells you to.
 If you do, it may cause breathing difficulties and sleepiness.

 Concomitant use of Perizam and opioids increases the risk of drowsiness, difficulties breathing, coma and death.
-Follow your doctor’s dosage recommendations closely.
+Because of this, concomitant use should only be considered when other treatment options are not possible.

 If you are not sure if any of the above apply to you talk to your doctor or pharmacist.